 Preparation and Training

 To ensure a comfortable and safe trek, physical preparation is crucial.
-We recommend a regimen of cardiovascular and strength training for all family members, tailored to each person's age and fitness level.
+We recommend a regimen of cardiovascular and for all family members, tailored to each person's age and fitness level.
 Mental preparation is equally important, and KCTE provides pre-climb orientation sessions to set expectations and answer any questions.

 Safety and Comfort on the Mountain